fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 - So, yeah, that's the evals that I implement on this app.
 - But I can imagine another scenario, for example, I can have an evals to evaluate the factual correctness of each sentence here.
 - We'll talk about tool calling later, but it's possible for example, if judges here utilize web search to verify the correctness of each sentence.

+## Goals of Evals 2

 - So, there are a lot of possibility here.
 - But the idea is: we put evals on the place that we care about.
-- If I care about the present of comparison here, I can put an eval on that.
+- If I care about the existence of comparison here, I can put an eval on that.
 - If I care about the factual correctness of each sentence here, I can put an eval on that.
-- There are a lot possibility here.
+- There are a lot of possibility here.

 ## Langfuse Dataset

-- But of course, it's not ideal, to run an eval on each request, because it will be costly.
+- But of course, it's not ideal, to run an eval on each request like what i do here.
+  - because, for example, if this is on production, with a lot of users, it will be costly to run the evals on each request.
+  - because it's, at the end of the day, just another LLM call.
 - So, from what I heard, the approach that commonly use in a lot of AI startup: instead of running evals on every request, they prepare the datasets.
 - DATASETS MENU.
 READ.
 - For example, in my app, I can collect like 100-200 locations and then insert it to the datasets.